 Swahili is a language of the Niger-Congo family spoken mainly in Tanzania and Kenya, and adjacent areas of Uganda, Mozambique, South Democratic Republic of Congo, Rwanda, Burundi, Somalia, and Zimbabwe, reaching forty-five million speakers.

 The situation of the LGBT community in Tanzania and Kenya is bad, since sexual diversity, or knowledge of it, is punishable by between 5 and 14 years in prison or life imprisonment, in the case of Tanzania.
 Religions get society to see homosexual behavior as something detestable and its terms and expressions for gays are polarized between the less stigmatized top and the bottom, the worst of the worst.
 Although as always, these countries tend to see homosexual behavior as something that comes from outside, there are references from the 19th century that point to the opposite.

-The term would derive from the word of Turkish origin paşa that we also find in Arabic as باشا [bāšā] and that in Spanish we know as bajá or pasha, with the meaning of governor, man with a position of high command in the army or the administration, etc., and that in Swahili speaking areas it is also used to name the king of a deck of cards.
+The term derives from the Turkish word paşa, also found in Arabic as باشا [bāšā] and in Spanish as bajá or pasha.
+It means governor, man with a position of high command in the army or the administration, etc. Within the Swahili speaking areas it is also used to name the king of a deck of cards.

 Related: Mostacero.
 Gay Dictionary (Peru)+

 The expression Choko belongs to the Tanzanian street slang called “lugha ya mitaani” (languages of the city’s neighborhoods) and it is used to refer to bottom homosexual men.
 The origin of the term and its relationship with homosexuality seems confusing and various possibilities are pointed out.